“Where can I find certificate iv in training and assessment workbook answers”

 - Researching, reading, analysing and interpreting workplace specifications

 - Researching information and accessing policies and frameworks to maintain currency of skills and knowledge

 - Using technology to enhance outcomes, including online delivery and research using the internet

 The good news is, there is now heaps of information available online and elsewhere.

 You can access a range of sources, including free news articles, policies, instructional videos and infographics.
 If you don’t know where to start, try doing a simple search on a website like Google, Bing or Yahoo and refine your keywords until you find the information you need.

-Many search have advanced search features you can use to refine your search.
+Many search engines have advanced search features you can use to refine your search.
 Search operators are also powerful tools to help you extract the information you need quickly and easily.

-Government, regulator and other authority websites are also extremely useful tools to get additional information.
+Government, regulator, and other authority websites are also extremely useful tools to get additional information.
 You can practice your research skills with these to find what you need.
 If you need help using them, just ask your trainer for help.

 Your trainer is there to assist you in managing the course, so don’t be discouraged if you find yourself needing their help if you get stumped by a question.
 With the competency-based assessment system also in place, you are assured that the trainers will be focused on what learners can do and whether it meets the criteria specified by the industry as competency standards.